withastro/astro/.changeset/neat-papayas-brake.md

 'astro': patch
 ---

-Fixes an issue where custom asset file names were not loading correctly.
+Fixes an issue where custom `assetFileNames` were not working as expected.